mrfox-1/GoldenEye-Recomp/README.md

 * Python 3
 * Your own game files

+## Known Issues

+* AMD GPUs may crash or fail to boot the game.
+* AMD compatibility is currently being worked on.

+Please report any issues you find.

 ## Legal

 This repository does not contain any game assets, game code, ROMs, XEX files, textures, audio, or other copyrighted material.